milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Risk Manager: Risk Manager allows customers to scan their cloud environments and generate reports around their compliance with industry-standard security best practices, including CIS benchmarks.
 Customers then have the ability to share these reports with insurance providers and brokers.

-Security Command Center: Security Command Center is Google Cloud’s centralized vulnerability and threat reporting service.
+Security Command Center: Security Command Center is Google Cloud's centralized vulnerability and threat reporting service.
 Security Command Center provides asset inventory and discovery and allows you to identify misconfigurations, vulnerabilities and threats, helping you to mitigate and remediate risks.

 Sensitive Data Protection (formerly Cloud Data Loss Prevention or DLP): Sensitive Data Protection is a fully-managed service enabling customers to discover, classify, de-identify, and protect sensitive data, such as personally identifiable information.